Table of Contents

 PushBack(T)

-Pushes a new element to the back of the buffer.
-Back()/this[Size-1] will now return this element.
+Adds an element to the back of the circular buffer.

 public void PushBack(T item)